SymbionicNigel/mojo-1brc/readme.md

     - [ ] Validation
     - [ ] Logging performance across commits
 2. Initial naive python implementation
-3. Iterate, Profile, and Validate. `Below is a list of what I expect will help decreate the total runtime of the script`
+3. Iterate, Profile, and Validate. `Below is a list of what I expect will help decrease the total runtime of the script`
     - [ ] Converting to Mojo datastructures
     - [ ] generators
     - [ ] Interactions with the file